 Discovering the Secrets of the Giant Manta in Costa Rica

 MCAF grantee Ilena Zanella, shark and ray scientist and co-founder of Misión Tiburón Costa Rica, shares news of their project to study and protect giant manta rays in Costa Rica.
 MCAF has helped to support the efforts of Misión Tiburón since 2010 as they have worked to conduct research, advocacy, outreach and education programs centered on shark and ray conservation in Costa Rica.

 - Related Blog: Discovering the Secrets of the Giant Manta in Costa Rica

 MCAF is generously supported by the Akiko Shiraki Dynner Fund for Ocean Exploration and Conservation, The Curtis and Edith Munson Foundation, New England Biolabs Foundation, and individual donors.
 The launch of the MCAF Fellows Program was supported in part by a grant from the Institute of Museum and Library Services.

 For more information about the MCAF Program please contact MCAF Director, Elizabeth Stephenson at firstname.lastname@example.org

 MCAF Funding Process

-Successful projects are those focused on science-based solutions to pressing conservation problems, those that build local capacity for conservation and those that are aligned with Anderson Cabot Center’s priorities.
+Successful projects are those focused on science-based solutions to pressing conservation problems, those that develop local capacity for conservation, and those that work closely with stakeholders and communities towards lasting, systemic change.

-MCAF proposals are reviewed on a rolling basis by an advisory committee made up of scientists from the Anderson Cabot Center and leading NGO’s from around the world.
+MCAF proposals are reviewed on a rolling basis by an advisory committee made up of scientists from the Anderson Cabot Center and leading NGOs from around the world.
 The committee seeks to ensure that MCAF funds the initiatives with the greatest potential to have a meaningful conservation impact.